Real Estate Development Process

 Read also: What is real estate sponsor promote

-The other major challenge of the pre-development stage is to obtain proper permits for a development from the local jurisdiction.
+The other major challenge of the pre-development stage is to obtain the required permits for property development from the local jurisdiction.
 Developers must secure two distinct permits: land use permit and building permit.
 Different jurisdictions have different land use regulations that govern the proposed use of land (e.g. retail, industrial or residential) and limit the physical characteristics of the building or improvements (height, density, setbacks, etc).

 Adjustments of plans to fit the local officials’ requirements may result in a delay of the land use permit approval process by several months.
 However, the building permit process would be relatively speedy if the building plans meet certain safety standards and conform to current building codes.